concord-consortium/lab/readme.md

 **Setup the lab repository for development**

-Change to the lab directory and run `make` to install the runtime and development dependencies and generate the `dist` directory:
+Change to the 'lab/' directory and run `make` to install the runtime and development dependencies and generate the `dist/` directory:

     cd lab
     make

-When `make` is run on a freshly cloned repository it performs:
+When `make` is run on a freshly cloned repository it performs the following tasks:

 1. Install the runtime dependencies as git submodules into the `vendor/` directory: